CorneliaHarris/D3-challenge/README.md

 Using the D3 techniques we taught you in class, create a scatter plot that represents each state with circle elements.
 You'll code this graphic in the `app.js` file of your homework directory—make sure you pull in the data from `data.csv` by using the `d3.csv` function.
 Your scatter plot should ultimately appear like the image at the top of this section.

-* Create and situate your axes and labels to the left and bottom of the chart.

 * Note: You'll need to use `python -m http.server` to run the visualization.
 This will host the page at `localhost:8000` in your web browser.

 - - -